-We are a 501(c)(3) non-profit, charitable and educational organization with a handful of year-round employees and a family of thousands of volunteers, crafters, and entertainers.
-We have a twelve-member Board of Directors.
-We own the land on which the Fair is held.
+We are an independent 501(c)(3) nonprofit, charitable, educational, and philanthropic organization with a handful of year-round employees and a family of thousands of volunteers, artisans, and entertainers.
+We have a 12 member Board of Directors, and own the land, close to 500 acres, on which the Fair is held.

 Started in 1969 as a benefit for an alternative school, the OCF has a rich and varied history of alternative arts and performance promotion, educational opportunities, land stewardship and philanthropy.